eriktuck/gtm-dms-alpha/docs/pages/usage/update-thematicdb.md

 #### Tabular data processing

+!!! warning
+    Before continuing, review the general guidance in *Data Flows for Atlas*, above.

 1. Access the raw file in your data cleaning tool of choice (e.g., Google Sheets, Google Colab).
 2. Explore the dataset for data quality issues.
 Look for null values, values out of range, outliers, and other potential data quality issues.
 Use `#N/A` for null or missing values.
 3. Ensure data comply with the Data Standards.
 In particular, if sub-national administrative regions are included in the dataset, ensure they reflect the standard names.